Infocaster/Alphabetfolders/README.md

 Key: "alphabetfolders:FolderDocType" - the doctype to use for creating the letter folders (e.g "AlphabetFolder")

 Key: "alphabetfolders:OrderByDescending"  - boolean indicating sort order for date folders (default: false)

+## Changelog

+Version 3.0.0
+- Updated to use umbraco v8.